 7. Dry Box

 It’s always a good feeling to leave your electronics behind when you go kayaking but sometimes it’s good to have a means of communication for emergencies or maybe you just want to bring along a camera.
-I recommend a couple of dry boxes, one for the gear you want to access often such as your camera and another that can be stored inside your kayak for items you use less often such as your keys, wallet and phone.
+I recommend a couple of dry boxes or dry bags, one for the gear you want to access often such as your camera and another that can be stored inside your kayak for items you use less often such as your keys, wallet and phone.
 Since I’ve gotten my dry box, I’ve made a habit of bringing a camera every time I go kayaking.
 I’ve gotten some great pictures!

 Kayaking provides some great photo opportunities and bringing a camera along is the best way to capitalize on it.
 You have access to a natural beauty you just don’t see anywhere else.
 I bring a basic point and shoot digital that I store in a dry box but the nicer the camera, the better the photos!
 You can always opt for a waterproof camera too.